 MOVE IN DAYS

-Residence can move onto campus anytime beginning Sun September 5, 2021.
-Pick up your keys and move in packets from the Office of Housing and Residence Life, located in Ranger Hall room 36 (enter on the parking lot level) during office hours.
+You may move in anytime beginning Monday, September 6, 2021.
+Pick up your keys and move in packets from the Office of Housing and Residence Life, located in Ranger Hall room 36 during office hours.
+(Enter on the parking lot level.)